RIAPS/interface.modbus.libs/Documentation.md

             et    @8: Float32 = 0.0;
             msgcounter @9: Int64;
         }

+    Decription of elements
+        device: name of the Modbus device posting the event
+        operation: READ or WRITE
+        params: list of names for each parameter value
+        values: list of values, in floating point, scaled as required
+        states: list of states for each value
+        units: list of the units corresponding to each value
+        reply: additional reply data if needed
+        error: any error detected or 0 if no error
+        et: total time for the Modbus read operation including RIAPS device overhead
+        msgcounter: for sequencing and debugging messages

 ##### Data sent to initiate a Modbus Query/Write
         struct DeviceQry {